ossf/security-assessments/guidance/background/security-basics.md

 There are many foundational concepts and technologies needed to understand to reason about security of an application or library, and there are countless other resources available to elevate understanding on various topics.
 Where possible this content will link out to existing content rather than replicate it.
 If you encounter an unfamiliar term in the text, pause to establish basic understanding of the term before continuing.

-Most fundamentally, you should understand key concepts like integrity, non-repudiation, privacy, authentication, authorization, and trust.
-The [Cloud Native Security Lexicon](https://contribute.cncf.io/community/tags/security-and-compliance/publications/security-lexicon) has a quick overview of basic terms and concepts in computer security which covers these items.
+Fundamentally, you should understand key concepts like integrity, non-repudiation, privacy, authentication, authorization, and trust.
+The [Cloud Native Security Lexicon](https://contribute.cncf.io/community/tags/security-and-compliance/publications/security-lexicon) has a quick overview of basic terms and concepts in computer security which covers these items, and an exhaustive set of definitions can be found in [NIST CSRC Glossary](https://csrc.nist.gov/glossary/).

 ## Encryption and Protecting Scerets